Untilting Line Bundles on Perfectoid Spaces: Introduction

 where the (inverse) limit is taken along the $p$-power map on $\Pic X$.
 A rough outline of the construction is the following: the tilting equivalence identifies the \'etale sites of $X$ and $X^\flat$ \cite[Theorem 7.9]{sh12}, so that we can view $\sO_X^*$ and $\sO_{X^\flat}^*$ as objects in the same category.
 The construction of tilting then provides an identification:

 where the limit is taken along the map $f\mapsto f^p$.
-One obtains $\theta$ by taking derived global sections of this isomorphism and analyzing the Grothendieck spectral sequence.
+One can exhibit $\theta$ by taking derived global sections of this isomorphism and analyzing the Grothendieck spectral sequence.
 The obstructions to $\theta$ being an isomorphism are evidently controlled by derived limits of $\sO_X^*$ and $R^* = \HH^0(X,\sO_X^*)$.
 Therefore, the main technical component of this paper is the study of these derived limits.
-We do this in Section \ref{limitSection}, showing the following. \begin{Proposition} If $R$ is a perfectoid ring then $\mathbf{R}^1\lim R^*=0$. \end{Proposition} We prove the main theorem in Section \ref{homologicalSection}, using the Grothendieck spectral sequence to construct $\theta$, and explicitly computing the obstructions to injectivity and surjectivity in terms of derived limits of $\sO_X^*$ and $R^*$.
+We do this in Section \ref{limitSection}, showing the following. \begin{Proposition} If $R$ is a perfectoid ring then $\mathbf{R}^1\lim R^*=0$. \end{Proposition} We prove the main theorem in Section \ref{homologicalSection}, constructing $\theta$ and using the Grothendieck spectral sequence to explicitly compute the obstructions to injectivity and surjectivity in terms of derived limits of $\sO_X^*$ and $R^*$.
 This allows us to leverage Proposition \ref{limitLemmaIntro} to prove the main result. \begin{Theorem} Let $X$ be a perfectoid space with tilt $X^\flat$.
 There is a natural map $\Pic X^\flat\to\lim\Pic X$ which is an isomorphism if $\Gamma(X,\sO_X)$ is a perfectoid ring. \end{Theorem} Composing the target of $\theta$ with projection onto the first coordinate one obtains a characterization of when the Picard groups of $X$ and $X^\flat$ agree. \begin{Corollary} Let $X$ be a perfectoid space with tilt $X^\flat$ and assume that $\Gamma(X,\sO_X)$ is a perfectoid ring.
 There is a natural map $\Pic X^\flat\to\Pic X$ which is an isomorphism if and only if $\Pic X$ is uniquely $p$-divisible. \end{Corollary} In fact, the kernel and cokernel of this map can be explicitly computed in terms of the action of $p$ on $\Pic X$.
-The image consists of line bundles which are $p^n$-powers for every $n$, and the kernel can be identified with the $p$-adic Tate module of $\Pic X$.
+The kernel can be identified with the $p$-adic Tate module of $\Pic X$, and the image consists of the maximal $p$-divisible subgroup of $\Pic X$.